 Wechat Group Marketing:

-Wechat groups are an effective way to grow your presence on Wechat.
-Wechat being a close social media, joining and managing as much group as possible is the most cost-efficient way for you to gain followers.
+Wechat groups are an effective way to grow your presence on WeChat.
+Wechat being a close social media, joining and managing as many groups as possible is the most cost-efficient way for you to gain followers.

 Use Kols to build your reputation and attract distributors